-Indicated by very small exit holes and frass that appears sticky (as though it has been mixed with wood sap).
+Indicated by very small exit holes and frass that appear sticky (as though it has been mixed with wood sap).

 Commonly found in roof timbers, longhorn beetle exit holes are larger than the 1-2mm made by the furniture beetle.

-Check the Building Research Establishment (BRE) to see if longhorn activity has been reported in your area.
+Check the Building Research Establishment (BRE) to see if your area has reported longhorn activity.

-If you think you have longhorn infestation, then you need to contact a professional for removal.
-The chemicals involved are not safe for a DIY job and will result in a lot of dead beetles!
+If you think you have a longhorn infestation, you need to contact a professional for removal.
+The chemicals involved are unsafe and will result in many dead beetles!

-Having gotten rid of woodworm, you don’t want it coming back, so here’s a few tips to help you stay woodworm free:
+Having gotten rid of woodworm, you don’t want it coming back, so here are a few tips to help you stay woodworm free:

-Hopefully you are now on your way to being woodworm-free using the woodworm treatment methods laid out in this article.
-Woodworm isn’t difficult to tackle, and it doesn’t need to be the end of your home or furniture.
+Hopefully, you’re on your way to being woodworm-free using the woodworm treatment methods in this article.
+Woodworm isn’t difficult to tackle and doesn’t need to be the end of your home or furniture.

-Being infested once doesn’t mean you will have a second infestation, especially if you take the proper property care precautions like damp proofing your property.
+Being infected one time doesn’t mean you will have a second infestation, especially if you take the proper property care precautions like dampproofing your property.